Inversion-free feedforward hysteresis control using Preisach operator: Numerical evaluation

-Two Preisach density functions, shown in Fig. \ref{fig:plane}, are exemplary assumed for evaluation.
-The first one, depicted in (a), represents a uniform distribution of the hysterons with $\rho(\alpha,\beta)=\mathrm{const}$.
-The second one, depicted in (b), is a two-dimensional Gaussian normal distribution $\mathcal{N}(\mu, \Sigma)$, which is parameterized by the mean vector $\mu$ and symmetric covariance matrix $\Sigma$, both in the relative $(\alpha,\beta)$ coordinates.
-In both $\rho$-cases, the relative weights of the hysterons have been assigned so that the saturated hysteresis has the range $y_{\min,\max} = \{-1, 1\}$, while the input domain is considered to be of the same scale $-1 \leq u \leq 1$.
-The implemented uniform Preisach density function (Fig. \ref{fig:plane} (a)) results in a hysteresis loop depicted in Fig. \ref{fig:2} (a), and the Gaussian normal Preisach density function (Fig. \ref{fig:plane} (b)) results in a hysteresis loop depicted in Fig. \ref{fig:2} (b) correspondingly.
+Two Preisach density functions depicted in Fig. \ref{fig:plane} are exemplary taken for evaluation.
+The first one, shown in (a), is a uniform distribution of the hysterons with $\rho(\alpha,\beta)=\mathrm{const}$.
+The second one, shown in (b), is a two-dimensional Gaussian normal distribution $\mathcal{N}(\mu, \Sigma)$, which is parameterized by the mean vector $\mu$ and symmetric covariance matrix $\Sigma$, both in the relative $(\alpha,\beta)$ coordinates.
+In both $\rho$-cases, the relative weights of the hysterons have been assumed so that the saturated hysteresis has the range $y_{\min,\max} = \{-1, 1\}$, while the input domain is considered to be of the same scale $-1 \leq u \leq 1$.
+Note that the uniform and Gaussian normal Preisach density functions result in the hysteresis loops depicted in Fig. \ref{fig:2} (a) and (b), correspondingly.

-First, a zigzag-shaped input reference with a continuously increasing amplitude was applied for both Preisach density functions.
+First, a 'zigzag'-shaped input reference with a continuously increasing amplitude was applied for both Preisach density functions.
 This results in a set of continuously growing hysteresis loops, which are enveloped inside of each other.

-The produced control signal is shown, in the $(r,u)$ coordinates, in Fig. \ref{fig:comp1} (a) for the uniform and in (b) for the Gaussian normal Preisach density function, respectively.
-The hysteresis compensating input-output behavior, in the $(r,y)$ coordinates, is depicted in Fig. \ref{fig:comp1} (c) and (d), correspondingly.
+The produced control signal is shown in Fig. \ref{fig:comp1} in the $(r,u)$ coordinates, for the uniform in (a) and for the Gaussian normal Preisach density function in (b), respectively.
+The compensated input-output behavior is shown in Fig. \ref{fig:comp1} in the $(r,y)$ coordinates, in (c) and (d) correspondingly.

-Next, a chirp reference input, e.g. $u = 0.9 \sin \bigl( (2\pi \nu t)t \bigr)$, was applied with a linearly progressing frequency $\nu$ between 0.1 and 10 Hz.
+Next, a chirp reference input $u = 0.9 \sin \bigl( (2\pi \nu t)t \bigr)$, was applied with a linearly progressing frequency $\nu t$ between 0.1 and 10 Hz.
 Note that the reference amplitude was set to 0.9 for not reaching a fully saturated hysteresis state.
-The hysteresis control results are shown in Fig. \ref{fig:comp2} for the uniform Preisach density function on the left and Gaussian normal Preisach density function on the right.
+The compensation results are shown in Fig. \ref{fig:comp2}, for the uniform Preisach density function on the left and for the Gaussian normal Preisach density function on the right.
 The hysteresis compensation error $\varepsilon(\nu)$ is depicted as a function of the growing reference frequency in (a) and (b).
-The hysteresis compensating input-output behavior, in the $(r,y)$ coordinates, is depicted in Fig. \ref{fig:comp2} (c) and (d), correspondingly.
+The compensated input-output behavior is depicted in Fig. \ref{fig:comp2} in the $(r,y)$ coordinates, in (c) and (d) correspondingly.